 Mutations in other less common genes have also been found to increase the risk of developing breast and other cancers.

-HBOC is an adult-onset, cancer predisposition syndrome which can be passed down through generations.
+Hereditary Breast and Ovarian Cancer (HBOC) is an adult-onset, cancer predisposition syndrome which can be passed down through generations.

 The history of cancer in your close relatives is a clue about the chance of HBOC syndrome in your family.
 It is more likely if one or more of the following features can be confirmed in your family: